JustinTimperio/warp-cli/README.md

 ### Utilities
 Warp-CLI provides a number of utilities to streamline the daily use of WTD when sending files in high frequency.

-- '-m, --macro': Execute a custom macro from /var/app/warp-cli/config/ by name.\
+- -m, --macro: Execute a custom macro from /var/app/warp-cli/config/ by name.\
     `warp -m macro_name`
-- '-gm, --gen_macro': Enter your transfer command as normal and include the gen_macro with a name for your new macro.\
+- -gm, --gen_macro: Enter your transfer command as normal and include the gen_macro with a name for your new macro.\
     `warp -gm macro_name -f source_ssh /dir/to/fetch /dir/to/receive -tr 16 -ri 10000 -ow true`
-- '-cp, --custom_parms': Inject any additional parameters available from `wdt --help`.\
+- -cp, --custom_parms: Inject any additional parameters available from `wdt --help`.\
     `warp -f /dir/to/receive source_ssh /dir/to/send -c '-skip_writes=true -start_port=12345'`
-- '-d, --daemon': Start a permanent receiver daemon on a local directory and export a file containing the connection URL and meta-data.\
+- -d, --daemon: Start a permanent receiver daemon on a local directory and export a file containing the connection URL and meta-data.\
     `warp --daemon /dir/to/receive`
-- '-i, --install': Attempt to install WDT and dependencies.\
+- -i, --install: Attempt to install WDT and dependencies.\
     `warp -i /var/app/warp-cli`
-- '-rm, --uninstall': Uninstall Warp-CLI and config files.\
+- -rm, --uninstall: Uninstall Warp-CLI and config files.\
     `warp --uninstall`

 ## Setup - _STILL UNDER DEVELOPMENT_